 Certain regulations are clear in defining that “Personal Data” is a “Property” of the data subject and the “Consent Contract” is transferring some part of or all of the property to the recipient.

 It is interesting to note that even in regulations which consider that personal data is a personal property which can be “Sold” for a consideration, there is no mention of whether the sale is “Exclusive” or “Non Exclusive”.
 We know that unlike the physical property, “Data Property” can be transferred to another person even while a copy of the same remains with the transferor.
-In fact, if there is a legal challenge, the copy with the recipient will be considered as “Original” and the copy with the recipient as a “Secondary copy”.
+In fact, if there is a legal challenge, the copy with the transferor may be considered as “Original” and the copy with the recipient as a “Secondary copy”.

 Though not specifically mentioned, some laws imply that “Personal Data” or “Elements of Personal Data” are “Transferable” as a “Right to Use”.
 So what happens in the transfer of personal data information from the data subject to the data recipient is that there is a disclosure with a transfer of right to use, process, share or otherwise dispose off the transferred elements of data either together or independently.